The deadline for completed Ph.D. applications is December 15.

 We are a small department that achieves a great deal.
 Our virtues include innovation, faculty accessibility to students, a high level of communication, minimal bureaucracy and a collegial atmosphere of mutual respect.
 We offer flexibility in our program without sacrificing intellectual standards to allow students the opportunity to define individual research interests and courses of study.
 The training we provide is selective, focused and deep.

-Our program boasts five areas of study and expertise:
+Our program boasts four main areas of study and expertise:

 - Gender and feminist studies